How To Write a Resume with No Experience

 This is another good reason NOT to go it alone.
 ATS standards are constantly advancing and are hard to keep up with.
 You might read a blog post just a couple of years old explaining ATS requirements that are already outdated.
 However, our writing team at Distinctive Career Services is trained continuously to understand and adhere to ATS standards.

-The performance of your resume in an ATS has as much to do with how keyword-rich the content is as with the structure of your resume.
+When you submit your job application, the performance of your resume in an ATS has as much to do with how keyword-rich the content is as with the structure of your resume.
 After your resume is entered into an ATS, it will be pulled out only when it includes the keywords in the keyword search.

 This excerpt of an example resume for a recent graduate applying for HR positions shows a technique for using education experiences to boost the number of keywords you can include in your first resume.